 assBe honest: news that Canonical is shuttering its Ubuntu One cloud storage service came as a shock, right?

-After four years of serving each and every Ubuntu user with a few gigabytes of free space in which to store their documents, music and photos, Canonical have decided to close it down.
-The service will cease operating as normal from June, and all files will be deleted permanently this July.
+After 4 years of giving each and every Ubuntu user a couple gigabytes of free space to store their documents, music and (bad drunken) photos, Canonical has decided to shut it down.
+The service will cease operating as normal from June, and all files will be deleted permanently in July.

-While the reasons behind its closure make sense for the company in lieu of it broader ambitions elsewhere, there’s no getting away from the fact that if you used it daily, you’re going to be left a little peeved.
+Reasons for the axe make sense for the company, in lieu of its broader ambitions elsewhere.
+But there’s no getting away from the fact that if you used it daily, you’re going to be left looking for options.

-It’s partly because of the fierce competition between these services, what CEO Jane Silber refers to as the “free storage wars”, that the Ubuntu One offering wasn’t able to find its footing.
+It’s due to the intense competition between free cloud file providers – what CEO Jane Silber refers to as the “free storage wars” – that the Ubuntu One offering wasn’t able to find its footing.

 Dropbox